Chris Butler (private investigator): Arrest

-Butler was arrested on February 16, 2011, along with Central Contra Costa County California Narcotic Enforcement Team Commander Norman Wielsch.
+Butler was arrested on February 16, 2011, along with Norman Wielsch, Commander of the Central Contra Costa County Narcotics Enforcement Team and a Special Agent Supervisor of the California Department of Justice.
 The two men were accused of selling police-confiscated crystal methamphetamine, anabolic steroids, and marijuana.
 These items had been seized as evidence in unrelated investigations and arrests.
 The materials had been stolen from police evidence lockers.
 Both men were indicted on 28 felony counts.

 The counts include embezzlement, second-degree burglary, and conspiracy, as well as the drug-related charges.
 Butler's bail was set at $840,000, and Wielsch's was set at $660,000.
 Upon arrest, both were held in the Contra Costa county jail, located in Martinez, California.
 On February 8, 2012, the Contra Costa County District Attorney's Office dropped all state charges against Butler, while a case against him continued at the federal level.
 In May 2012, Butler pleaded guilty to robbery, extortion, and conspiracy, and in September 2012, he was sentenced to eight years in prison.
 Wielsch, the active duty senior officer and inside man in the crimes, pleaded guilty in December 2012 to five counts and was sentenced to 14 years in prison.